Deep Learning Based Superposition Coded Modulation for Hierarchical Semantic Communications over Broadcast Channels: Transmitter Design

 \subsection{Joint Coding-Modulation}

-Extending our previous work\cite{jcm,bo2023joint} to a broadcast setting, we use two JCM blocks to enable the digital modulation of two encoded feature vectors.
-The NN framework of the first JCM block is shown in Fig.~\ref{nn}.
-The basic semantic encoder includes multiple Resnet blocks\cite{resnet} to map an image $\mathbf{X}$ of dimension $W\times H\times C$ into the basic encoded feature vector $\mathbf{U}_1$ of dimension $2n$, where $W$, $H$ and $C$ respectively denote the width, height and channel of the image, and we have $k=W\times H\times C$.
+Extending our previous work\cite{jcm,bo2023joint} to a broadcast setting, we use two JCM blocks to enable the digital modulation of the two EFVs.
+The NN architecture of the first JCM block is shown in Fig.~\ref{nn}.
+The basic semantic encoder includes multiple Resnet blocks\cite{resnet} to map an image $\mathbf{X}$ of dimension $W\times H\times C$ into the basic EFV $\mathbf{U}_1$ of dimension $2n$, where $W$, $H$ and $C$ respectively denote the width, height and channel of the image, and we have $d=W\times H\times C$.

 We then modulate $\mathbf{U}_1$ to obtain $\mathbf{Y}_1$.
-The modulation process is learned as a probabilistic model to avoid the inherent nondifferentiability problem.
-A multi-layer perceptron (MLP) with a $\text{PReLu}(\cdot)$ activation function and a normalization layer outputs the transition probability, $p(\mathbf{y}_1|\mathbf{u}_1,\boldsymbol{\alpha}_1)$.
-Since $\mathbf{Y}_1$ is discretely distributed with $M_1^n$ possible values, the transition probability is a discrete probability distribution with $M_1^n$ categories.
-To simplify the learning, we model each element of $\mathbf{Y}_1$ to be conditionally independent.
-Therefore, the total number of probability categories to be learned for $\mathbf{Y}_1$ decreases to $n\cdot M_1$.
-That is, for each element of $\mathbf{Y}_1$, the MLP respectively outputs $M_1$ un-normalized probabilities, which is then normalized to be a probability distribution.
-Based on this probability distribution, the constellation symbol generator, using a differentiable sampling technique called the Gumbel-Softmax\cite{jang2016softgumbel}, samples a constellation symbol for this element.
+The modulation process is learned as a probabilistic model to avoid the inherent nondifferentiability problem of the digital modulation.
+A multi-layer perceptron (MLP) with a $\text{PReLu}(\cdot)$ activation function and a normalization layer outputs the transition probability, denoted as $p(\mathbf{y}_1|\mathbf{u}_1,\boldsymbol{\rho}_1)$.
+Since $\mathbf{Y}_1=(Y_1^1, Y_1^2, ..., Y_1^n)$ is discretely distributed with $M_1^n$ possible values, the transition probability is a discrete probability distribution with $M_1^n$ categories.
+To simplify the learning process, we model each element of $\mathbf{Y}_1$ to be conditionally independent, reducing the total number of probability categories to be learned to $n\cdot M_1$.
+That is, for each element of $\mathbf{Y}_1$, the MLP respectively outputs $M_1$ probabilities.
+Based on this probability distribution, the constellation symbol generator samples a constellation symbol for this element by using the Gumbel-Softmax method\cite{jang2016softgumbel} as detailed below.

-The enhancement semantic encoder and the modulator in the second JCM block follow the same framework.
-However, different from the first JCM block, before modulating $\mathbf{U}_2$, we first decorrelate it with $\mathbf{U}_1$.
+As a differentiable sampling technique, the Gumbel-Softmax method is used to reparameterize the discrete variable $\mathbf{Y}_1$ as a deterministic function of an independent random variable and the transition probability, thereby enabling the backpropagation through one sample of $\mathbf{Y}_1$.
+Specifically, in the forward pass, the sampling process of $Y_1^j$, where $j\in[n]$, from the transition probability $p(\mathbf{y}_1|\mathbf{u}_1,\boldsymbol{\rho}_1)$ can be expressed as